|

 -From Old Villages of Renville County, published by the Renville County Historical Society.

 My comments: Named for birch the tree or Birch the man?
 To the right, the claim is made that it was named for the man.
 My impression of area is that birches are out of place there now.
 I think the soil is incredibly rich on average, and it is hot in SouthWestern Minnesota.
 I think of birch trees growing up North where it is cooler and the soil less suited for farming.
 Still, softwoods do grow there.
 Cottonwood County is nearby, and though I think the settlers found grasslands, I am not sure about that, and Birch Coulee Township is partly in the Minnesota River Valley, which effects its climate.
 All this is speculation by me, and I would welcome your insights and knowledge.
+There's a lot on this web site about the Greenslits.
+But that only tells half the story.
+There are also those who were brave enough to marry a Greenslit.

 This painting is one of my most prized possessions.
 It is Belle River Township in Douglas County, Minnesota.
 Some of this city boy's best childhood memories are from the 'farm'.
 Of Grandma reading to six grandchildren every night, the cats, going to an elevator or hardware store with Grandpa, playing Kings in the corner, the Farmall tractor, the Lake Le Homme Dieu beach, hauling oats to the grainery, the Douglas County Fair, and of course my three cousins.